 Prince of Darkness (1987)

 Satanic Sommelier: That wild green fiendy liquid in the capsule compels us to select either a Vodka gimlet or Midori for this one.
-(1987) Although certainly not a “great” film, this one has a seriously effective creep factor.
-A strange discovery is made in the basement of an old church (the aforementioned capsule containing a mysteriously active green liquid) and there is a team of scientists sent to investigate.
-Donald Pleasance is a Catholic priest and Alice Cooper appears as one of the demented street people being attracted to the church.
+Although the 80’s effects may be dated, this one has a seriously effective creep factor.
+A strange discovery is made in the basement of an old church (the aforementioned capsule containing a mysteriously active green liquid) and there is a team of researchers sent to investigate.
+Donald Pleasance is a Catholic priest and Alice Cooper appears as one of the demented street people being attracted to the strange energy of the church.
 Do not watch it alone late at night.
 This is a movie that compels us to switch the lights on after waking from a nightmare and needing to make our way to the restroom in the dark.
 Directed by John Carpenter (Halloween, The Thing, In the Mouth of Madness) there is just something really disturbing about this movie.
 “Hello?
 Hello?
 I’ve got a message for you, and you’re not going to like it…”

 The Church (1989)

 Satanic Sommelier: Italian red wine, Casillero del Diablo, or whatever’s on the shelf.(1989) (Italian title: La chiesa), also known as Cathedral of Demons or Demon Cathedral, is an Italian horror film directed by Michele Soavi.
 It was produced by Dario Argento (along with a list of others).
 Asia Argento is a young girl in the film.
 Some nice set pieces, demons, Satanic rituals and plenty of gore.
-There are some definite nods to ‘Rosemary’s Baby,’ including a Devil Rape scene and an old couple patterned on Minnie and Roman Castevet that tour The Church.
+There are some definite nods to ‘Rosemary’s Baby,’ including a uncanny homage in a Devil Rape scene and an old couple patterned on Minnie and Roman Castevet that tour The Church.
 You should definitely go to The Church, it’s good for the soul… or something.